AlexandreRobicquet/AlexandreRobicquet/README.md

-# Alexandre Robicquet

-I build small, legible research artifacts around one question:
+Quick intro - I build small, legible research artifacts around one question:

 **If models improve themselves, how do we know the improvement is real?**